ddries/d2c.sh/README.md

 d2c.sh is configured using TOML files located in `/etc/d2c/`.
 The first time you run d2c.sh from the command-line, it will create the config directory for you.
 You will then need to manually create one or more TOML configuration files.

++ Make sure to create separate API tokens for each domain in Cloudflare.

 **Example configuration files:**